 Any other electronic device will need administrative approval to be used throughout the school day.
-The use of any unapproved device may result in disciplinary action.
+The use of any unapproved device during school hours may result in disciplinary action as defined in Board Policy 503.09.

+AHSTW Primary students may use personal electronic devices on school-provided transportation to and from school.
 Students bringing their own electronic devices to school do so at their own risk and assume all responsibility and liability for their devices.
 Student-owned devices can be confiscated by school employees if disrupting the educational environment.